XXXmez/GraphQL_GitHub_API_project/README.md

 ## Styles Changes

-- [ ] 1.
-Fixed a bug in the repository selection block where it caused horizontal scrolling to appear.
+- [x] 1.
+Fixed a bug in the block for displaying the selected repository, which caused vertical scrolling
 - [ ] 2.
 Migrated styles from sx to class based.

 ## API Requests Changes